Erastuskanyatta/Node.js-vs-Python-for-backend-Development/index.md

 Performance and Speed are the main features that every developer wishes his project to have at the end.
 Every developer aims to deliver a high-performance application to the user.

 #### Node.Js
-Since Node.js uses V8 Engine to interpret JavaScript code, its performance is remarkable.
-V8 is a Google engine.
-It converts Js code into machine code that will be understood by the processor.
+Since Node.js uses [V8 Engine](https://en.wikipedia.org/wiki/V8_(JavaScript_engine)) to interpret JavaScript code, its performance is remarkable.
+V8 is a powerful JavaScript engine that is provided by Google.
+It converts JavaScript code into machine code that will be understood by the processor.

 Node.js is also very responsive and has a very high loading speed.